sammcowen/party_hearty/README.md

   For more information please visit the [license description](https://choosealicense.com/licenses/mit/).

   ## Description ℹ
   Party_Hearty is an application that allows users to signup and create events that they can post on their profile page.
-They can create an event with details ,         charge fees, and   invite their followers.Users can create , update and delete events on their page.
-Followers can rsvp on the web application as well .
+They can create an event with details , and a pinpoint location of the event on a map.They can charge fees, and invite their guests.
+Users can create , update and delete events on their page.
+Guests can rsvp on the web application as well .

-  This application was built with MongodDB, Express.js, React ,  Node and GarphQL.
+  This application was built with MongodDB, Express.js, React ,  Node and GraphQL Leaflet, Geosearch, React Bootstrap and Material UI.
 The application also utilizes Material UI and React Bootstrap for styling on the front end.

   ## Demo 📽